 Where Else Can You Stay

 There are a couple of options I can recommend (I have no affiliation with any of the hotels and resorts I recommend - recommendations are based on personal experience): I suggest you try DoubleTree by Hilton Orlando at Sea World.
 It’s convenient to the course and to all the amenities in the Orlando area.
 Or you might like to consider the luxurious Hyatt Regency Grand Cypress, the centerpiece of a magnificent 1,500-acre Resort with offers 45 holes of Jack Nicklaus-designed golf, an Equestrian Center, racquet club, nine-hole pitch and putt course, elegant dining at several restaurants, and abundant recreation.
 Both are handy to the golf course and the two hotels offer a range of price options.
-Should you wish to try for something that might fit your budget a little better, you can also check out my Orlando area hotel guide: Orlando Hotel GuideContinue to 2 of 2 below.

 More Golf Opportunities In and Around Orlando